 Caffe Latte

-This drink is simply coffee and milk infused together.
 It originates from France and is also known as café au lait.
-It’s suitable for milk lovers, and has 150 mg of caffeine, despite its creaminess.
+Since this creamy drink contains 150 mg of caffeine, be prepared to poop 🤣

 Nitro Cold Brew

 This drink has one of the highest caffeine amounts among all Starbucks coffees.
 Made with brewed coffee and nitrogen, it has a whopping 280 mg of caffeine.
-This is more than enough to clear your digestive tract of any blockages.

 Starbucks cold brew coffee